rancher/docs/docs/how-to-guides/advanced-user-guides/cis-scan-guides/run-a-scan.md

 :::note

 There is currently a limitation of running only one CIS scan at a time for a cluster.
-If you create multiple ClusterScan custom resources, they will be run one after the other by the operator, and until one scan finishes, the rest of the ClusterScan custom resources will be in the “Pending” state.
+If you create multiple ClusterScan custom resources, they will be run one after the other by the operator, and until one scan finishes, the rest of the ClusterScan custom resources will be in the "Pending" state.

 :::